 5 Best Cell Phone Plans For Kids and Teens

 I got my first cell phone in seventh grade.
 It was colorless and I spruced it up with rhinestones and charms.
 Phones are considerably nicer now, and are valuable tools we take with us everywhere.
 It’s no wonder kids want their own cell phones, too.
-And with back-to-school season upon us, you might be looking for the best cell phone plans for kids that provide a sense of freedom without costing too much money.
+You might be looking for the best cell phone plans for kids that provide a sense of freedom without costing too much money.

 Unfortunately, it’s not easy to find the best phone plans for kids.
 There are many companies to choose from and some plans are far too expensive.
 Additionally, some plans have far more than a child needs, especially for their first cell phone.

 Thankfully, there are enough carriers who provide cheap phone plans for kids so you can buy your kid a phone without breaking the budget.

 Best cell phone plans for kids and teens

 You likely don’t want to spend a ton of money on your kid’s cell phone plan and I don’t blame you.
 It’s difficult to find a good phone plan for your child but it’s not impossible.
 Here are five of the best cell phone plans for kids and teens.

 Tello is a prepaid cell phone service provider with flexible plans and low rates – perfect for kids!
 There are no contracts, no activation fees, no early termination fees and customers get nationwide 4G LTE coverage provided by Sprint’s network.

-Plans start as low as $5 per month and you can customize your plan based on how much data or talking minutes you need.
+Plans start as low as $5 per month and you can customize your plan based on how much data or talking minutes your child needs.
 This allows you to choose exactly what you want without having to pay for something your family does not need.